 Consequently, most people don’t take the necessary risks required in order to become rich.

-There’s another problem though.
+Unfortunately, there’s another problem though.
 Many people do take the risk, they start an amazing company and make millions of dollars in profits.
 They then waste the money on fancy boats, cars, and homes and don’t know how to save.

 The 4 Steps to Become a Decamillionaire ($10 Million Net Worth)